-Byproducts of the coal combustion and FGD processes are recycled for the construction industry.
+By-products of the coal combustion and FGD processes are recycled for the construction industry.
 Any ash from the combustion process that is not sold is deposited in an ash disposal site.
 Previously derelict land, the disposal site has been reclaimed and restored for agricultural use and woodland planting.

 Drax employs 560 people and supports many other local jobs indirectly.
-It is also a major customer for the UK's remaining coalmines.
+It is also a major customer for the UK’s remaining coal mines.

 Each boiler has two forced draught fans that draw warm air from the top of the boiler house through large air heaters.
-The 'primary' air used to blow the coal from the mill to the boiler is supplied by fan.
+The ‘primary’ air used to blow the coal from the mill to the boiler is supplied by a fan.

 To produce steam Drax has six boilers, each weighing 4,000t.
-They convert energy from coal into steam at a rate of 563kg/s (4,468,243lb/hr).
+They convert energy from coal into steam at a rate of 563kg/s (4,468,243lb/h).
 Pure boiler feedwater is turned to steam inside 480km of steel tubing by the heat of the boiler or furnace.

 The steam temperature is raised to 568°C and the pressure to 166bar (2,400lb/in²).
 The boilers operate either continuously or on a daily cycle of morning start-up and night shutdown as required by demand (‘two-shifting’).

-Sempra Energy Europe has supplied 150MW of power and one million tons of coal to the plant over two years, starting in April 2006.
+Sempra Energy Europe supplied 150MW of power and one million tons of coal to the plant over two years, starting in April 2006.

 Exhaust steam from the 140MW HP turbine is returned to the boiler for reheating before being used in the 250MW IP turbine at 565°C and 40.2bar.
 It then passes to the three 90MW LP turbines at 308°C and 6.32bar.